 What is Turning (Lathe)?

-The turning process uses a spindle to rotate a part, while tools move past it to remove material.
+The turning process uses a spindle (or lathe) to rotate a part while tools move past it to remove material.
 There are various common tool and insert shapes for turning, grooving, and boring, as well as drills, taps, and reamers.
-Because the material is rotating in this process, the part is always symmetrical around the center of rotation.
+Because the material is rotating in this process, turned features are always symmetrical around the center of rotation.

 A standard lathe has 2-axis control.
 The X axis is related to part diameter, and the Z axis moves along the length of the part.
 Some machines also have sub spindles, which can move forward to pick up the part when it is being cut off.
 Then the back end of the part can be machined as well for a finished part in one operation.
 A common addition to turning machines, is live tooling, which is often accompanied by another axis, called the Y axis.
 Machines with live tooling are capable of performing mill operations, such as drilling cross holes, or milling flats and slots.
 These machines are capable of making extremely complex parts without any secondary operations.

 The milling process uses rotating tools to remove material.
 While some tools such as drills, taps, and reamers can only plunge straight into the part, the most common cutter used on a mill is called an endmill.
 This tool not only cuts on the tip, but it can cut on the sides, allowing complex features to be machined.
 There are several standard shapes, including square end, ball end, tip radius, and tapered endmills, with common sizes ranging from .005” (.127mm) to 4” (101.6mm) or larger.
 There are also special cutters for cutting keyways, chamfers, counterbores, and for thread milling just to name a few.